-As actual project costs for Carty exceed \$514 million, the Company is incurring a higher cost than what is reflected in the current authorized revenue requirement amount, primarily due to higher depreciation and interest expense.
+As actual project costs for Carty have exceeded \$514 million, the Company is incurring a higher cost than what is reflected in the current authorized revenue requirement amount, primarily due to higher depreciation and interest expense.
 On July 29, 2016, the Company requested from the OPUC a regulatory deferral for the recovery of the revenue requirement associated with the incremental capital costs for Carty starting from its in service date to the date that such amounts are approved in a subsequent General Rate Case (GRC) proceeding.
-The Company has requested that the OPUC delay its review of this deferral request until the Company's claims against the Sureties have been resolved.
+The Company has requested that the OPUC delay its review of this deferral request until all legal actions, including PGE's actions against the Sureties, have been resolved.
 Until such time, the effects of this higher cost are recognized in the Company's results of operations, as a deferral for such amounts would not be considered probable of recovery at this time, in accordance with GAAP.
 Any amounts approved by the OPUC for recovery under the deferral filing will be recognized in earnings in the period of such approval, however there is no assurance that such recovery would be granted by the OPUC.
-The

-Company believes that costs incurred to date and capitalized in Electric utility plant, net in the consolidated balance sheet were prudently incurred.
+The Company believes that costs incurred to date and capitalized in Electric utility plant, net, in the condensed consolidated balance sheet, were prudently incurred.
 There has been no settlement discussions with regulators related to such costs.